abhishek-kumar-code/Redfish_Public/Specification.md

 entity level operation-to-privilege mappings and related overrides are defined in the PrivilegeRegistry schema.

-If a Redfish service provides a Privilege Registry document, the service shall use the Redfish Forum's Redfish Privilege Mapping Registry definition as a base operation-to-privilege mapping definition for operations that the service supports in order to promote interoperability for Redfish clients.
+If a Redfish service provides a Privilege Registry document, the service shall use the Redfish Forum's Redfish Privilege Mapping Registry definition as a base operation-to-privilege mapping definition for operations that the service supports to promote interoperability for Redfish clients.

 ##### OperationMap syntax